Skip to Main Content

 KRS 305 Principles of Sports Medicine (3)

 Examines with some depth, principles of risk management and pathology of athletic injuries, major musculoskeletal structures, and concepts of evaluative skills, treatment, and rehabilitation for common athletic injuries.
+KRS majors only.
 A-F only.

 KRS 353 Structural Kinesiology (3)

 Gross human anatomy, emphasizing identification and description of parts of the musculoskeletal system; selected applications to motor activity.
-Primarily for KRS majors, but open to others with consent.
+KRS majors only.
 A-F only.
 Pre: 113 or BIOL 171/171L or PHYL 103 or PHYL 141/141L or PHYL 301/301L.

 KRS 354 Exercise and Sport Physiology (3)